Hidouen/HitBox_Init/README.md

-# 🎮 **HitBox - Game Collection Manager**
+# 🎮 HitBox - Game Collection Manager

-HitBox is a modern web application designed for gamers to organize and share their game collections.
-With its seamless integration of Symfony 7 and Vue.js 3, HitBox provides a streamlined experience for managing your gaming library.
+HitBox is a web application designed for game enthusiasts to organize and share their game collections (playlists).
+With its integration of Symfony 7 and Vue.js 3, HitBox provides a smooth experience for managing your gaming library.

-## 📑 **Table of Contents**
+## 📑 Table of Contents

 - [Features](#-features)
 - [Tech Stack](#-tech-stack)